featurehub-io/featurehub-dotnet-sdk/README.md

 Welcome to the .Net SDK implementation for [FeatureHub.io](https://featurehub.io) - Open source Feature flags management, A/B testing and remote configuration platform.

 ## SDK features
-Details about what general features are available in SDKs from FeatureHub are [available here](https://docs.featurehub.io/#sdks).
+Details about what general features are available in FeatureHub SDKs are [available here](https://docs.featurehub.io/#_sdks).

 ## Changelog

+- 2.1.4 - Bump dependencies version.
+Update source repository reference.
-2.1.3 - logging support (see below) and fixing of the backoff for the eventsource (it was randomly increasing the time, making features go out of date)
+- 2.1.3 - logging support (see below) and fixing of the backoff for the eventsource (it was randomly increasing the time, making features go out of date)
-2.0.0 - client side evaluation support for feature strategies 1.1.0 - analytics support
+- 2.0.0 - client side evaluation support for feature strategies
+- 1.1.0 - analytics support
-1.0.0 - initial functionality with near-realtime event updates, full feature repository, server side rollout strategies.
+- 1.0.0 - initial functionality with near-realtime event updates, full feature repository, server side rollout strategies.

 ## Using the EventSource SDK